naidaire/lesson16_apis/practice/README.md

   - _**Note**_ : This lab is intended to be a guided lab until the independent practice questions.

 #### Practice Using APIs
-  - **Description** : Practice collecting data using the Sheetze and TVmaze APIs
+  - **Description** : Practice collecting data using the Sheetzu and TVmaze APIs
   - **Difficulty** : Moderate
   - **Length** : Moderate